Maximum interpoint distance of high-dimensional random vectors: Extension to point process convergence

 from the convergence in distribution of $\max_{1\le i<j\le p} d_n(T_{ij}-d_n)$ to standard Gumbel, which was established in Theorem \ref{thm:summax}.
 Nevertheless, with some additional effort we obtain convergence of $(N_n)$. \begin{theorem} In the setting of Theorem \ref{thm:summax} it holds that

 where $N$ is a Poisson random measure with mean measure $\mu(x,\infty)=\e^{-x}$ for $x\in\R$. \end{theorem}

 \begin{proof} Since $\mu$ has a density, the limit process $N$ is simple and we can apply Kallenberg's Theorem (see for instance \cite[p.233, Theorem 5.2.2]{embrechts:kluppelberg:mikosch:1997} or \cite[p.35, Theorem 4.7]{kallenberg:1983}).
-Therefore, it suffices to prove that for any finite union of bounded rectangles
+Therefore, it suffices to prove that for any finite union of bounded intervals

 it holds that

 Without loss of generality we assume that the $A_k$'s are disjoint.
 We start with the first limit in \eqref{eq:essessbr} and get

 According to assertion (A1) in the proof of Theorem \ref{thm:summax} we have the convergence